Cuban anti-government protesters get up to 30 years behind bars

 The Cuban government has previously accused the United States of funding and fomenting the protests.

-"They threw stones and bottles at various officials, law enforcement officers, National Revolutionary Police facilities, patrol cars; They overturned a motorcycle and cars belonging to the Municipal Assembly of People's Power and caused injuries to other people and serious material damage," the statement said.
+"They threw stones and bottles at various officials, law enforcement officers, National Revolutionary Police facilities, patrol cars; They overturned a motorcycle and cars...and caused injuries to other people and serious material damage," the statement said.

 The July 11-12 protests saw thousands take to the streets in towns and cities nationwide.
 Many chanted "freedom" as they marched, furious over shortages of food, medicine and electricity at a time when coronavirus cases had soared in Cuba.